nwsw/nwcplugin-api/api/overview.md

  }
 ```

-The `menu` handler is free to change any values in the object via the `t` argument.
+The `action` handler is free to change any values in the object via the `t` argument.
 The program takes care of managing the editor's undo mechanism.
-If a prompt/dialog is cancelled by the user while in a `menu` function, any changes made to the object are ignored.
+If a prompt/dialog is canceled by the user while in a `action` function, any changes made to the object are ignored.
+A custom 'data' field can be included in any `menu` table entry, and can be assigned any values that might be needed in the `action` function.

 ## Support Packages